meleu/tdd-ruby/ruby-tooling.md

 ## Testing Framework

-The Ruby community has two main testing frameworks:

-- RSpec: a feature-rich testing framework that provides a Domain Specific Language for writing tests.
-- **Minitest**: a lightweight testing framework that provides utilities to write your tests using "pure Ruby"

-In this book we're going to use **Minitest**, for two reasons:

-1. it comes with the Ruby Standard Library.
-2. you only have to know ruby to use Minitest
+In this book we're going to use **Minitest**.
+It already comes with the Ruby Standard Library, so if you installed Ruby, you're ready to use Minitest.

 ## Ruby documentation